-NURS 102: Dosage Calculations for Nurses
+NURS 102 Dosage Calculations for Nurses

 This course will include a review of essential math concepts for dosage calculation including fractions, percentages, ratios, measurements and conversions.
 Practice and assessment tests will include problems featuring medication administration, including oral, intravenous and parenteral routes.
 Accreditation standards of medication administration will be emphasized.
-Pre-requisite: MAT 050 or MAT 051
+Prerequisites: MA 091 or appropriate score on placement test.

-NURS 105: Introduction to Nursing Informatics
+NURS 105 Intro to Nursing Informatics

-This course will introduce the student to important informatics tools that are currently being utilized in healthcare to ensure safe and quality care.
-Electronic Health Records (EHR), telehealth, personal reference management software, Evidence-Based Practice (EBP), and HIPAA will be emphasized.
-Prerequisite: RDG 099 or ENG 104 and NURS 110 or Registered Nurse license or Licensed Practical Nurse license.
+This course will introduce the student to important informatics tools that are currently being utilized in health care to ensure safe and quality care.
+Electronic Health Records (EHR), telehealth, personal references management software, Evidence-Based Practice (EBP) and HIPAA will be emphasized.
+Prerequisites: EN 060